toscasterre/thesis-forecasting/body/04-stations_kmeans.md

 \sum_{i=0}^{n}\underset{\mu_{j}\in{C}}{min}(||x_{i} - \mu_{j}||^2)
 $$

 Other norms can be used; however, some other performance metrics can only be calculated with the Euclidean distance.
 While clustering is usually presented as an unsupervised machine-learning technique, a first set of metrics is actually computed comparing the clustering with the ground truths.
-This is necessary because the evaluation metrics should not take into account the absolute number of clusters, yet if this clustering defines "separations of the data similar to some ground truth set of classes" **SKLEARN**.
+This is necessary because the evaluation metrics should not take into account the absolute number of clusters, yet if this clustering defines "separations of the data similar to some ground truth set of classes" <cite id="pdryw">(<i>Clustering</i>, n.d.)</cite>.

 Among these metrics there are the *Rand index*, mutual information-based scores, measures of completeness and homogeneity (or both, such as the *V-measure*) and Fowlkes-Mallows scores.
 There is, however, another category of metrics that does not require a comparison with the ground-truth: the *silhouette coefficients*, the *Calinski-Harabasz index*, computed as  and  the *Davies-Bouldin index*.
 The dowside of these evaluation metrics is that they are not robust against "unconventional" shapes and tend to display "better" values when the clusters are convex.

 These measures are computed for each set of data points and the labels assigned with the *k*-means.
 The silhouette score is computed as $s = \frac{b - a}{max(a, b)}$, where $a$ is the mean distance between a sample and all points in the same class and $b$ is the average distance between the sample and the points in the *next nearest* cluster.
-The silhouette coefficients for all samples are averaged and a higher silhouette coefficient relates to a model with better defined clusters **SKLEARN**.
+The silhouette coefficients for all samples are averaged and a higher silhouette coefficient relates to a model with better defined clusters <cite id="4ixnl">(<i>Clustering</i>, n.d.)</cite>.
 For this reason, the silhouette score is defined within $[-1;1]$, and scores closer to $-1$ denote incorrect clustering and values near $0$ indicate overlapping data points.

 The Calinski-Harabasz Index is defined as: